Frequency

 Causes

 Fukuyama congenital muscular dystrophy is caused by variants (also called mutations) in the FKTN gene.
 This gene provides instructions for making an enzyme called fukutin.
 Fukutin modifies another protein called alpha-dystroglycan.
 This modification is necessary for alpha-dystroglycan to function.
 Alpha-dystroglycan anchors cells to the extracellular matrix, which is the network of molecules that forms in the spaces between cells and provides structural support.
 In skeletal muscles, alpha-dystroglycan helps stabilize and protect muscle fibers.
-In the brain, alpha-dystroglycan helps direct the movement (migration) of nerve cells (neurons) during early development.
+In the brain, alpha-dystroglycan helps direct the movement (migration) of nerve cells (neurons

 The most common variant in the FKTN gene reduces the amount of fukutin produced within cells.
 This impairs the cell's ability to produce functional alpha-dystroglycan.
 Without enough functional alpha-dystroglycan to stabilize muscle cells, muscle fibers become damaged as they repeatedly contract and relax with use.
 The damaged fibers weaken and die over time, leading to progressive weakness and atrophy of the skeletal muscles.